UBC-MOAD/docs/contributing.rst

     :target: https://creativecommons.org/licenses/by/4.0/
     :alt: Licensed under the Creative Commons Attribution 4.0 International License

-The UBC EOAS MOAD Group Documentation is Copyright 2018-2021 by the `EOAS MOAD group`_ and The University of British Columbia.
+The UBC EOAS MOAD Group Documentation is Copyright 2018 – present by by the `EOAS MOAD group`_ and The University of British Columbia.

 .. _EOAS MOAD group: https://github.com/UBC-MOAD/docs/blob/main/CONTRIBUTORS.rst